Surface warfare officer in the United States Navy

-Tell us a little bit about yourself.
 I am JD Kristenson, a surface warfare officer in the United States Navy.
 Most of my career has been serving in ships in the Navy.
 Ashore, I studied for a master’s in international development at Tsinghua University (Beijing, China) as an Olmsted Scholar and am currently a Special Assistant for the Supreme Allied Commander of NATO in Belgium.

 Top-tier academic programs have largely been slow to move into online education, and it is especially difficult to find a globally mediated program with the tremendous academic reputation of Tufts.
 Fletcher has demonstrated that they are committed to delivering the same—or better—educational experience to that of students on campus.

 I had the privilege of commanding a coastal minesweeping vessel, USS CHAMPION (MCM 4).
 During my time in command of CHAMPION, I was wholly and inescapably responsible for everything that happened or failed to happen on my ship and with my crew.
 I loved the crew, the mission, and the total accountability of being a ship Captain.
 During my time in command, CHAMPION distinguished herself as the most-awarded ship of any class in the Navy.
 I remain deeply proud of what we accomplished as a team.

 I have spent much of my career refining my instincts and intuition, but I am looking to increase the analytical rigor of my decision making.
 One needs to make the right choice, but in order to sustain success, one also needs to be able to communicate the reasons for those decisions up, down, and laterally within the organization.
 To be able to employ powerful and proven models, it is helpful to communicate the reason behind decisions and, crucially, help expose any potentially dangerous errors in critical thinking.

 Yes—the concept of inequality in Dr. Drezner’s course.
 As the recipient of all sorts of privilege (white, male, American, and otherwise), I had completely missed the point of why persistent inequality can be so noxious.
 It is not crucial that people’s starting points are different, nor that the outcome of any game results in “winners” and “losers.”
 Such is life.
 It is when the winner of each round gets to rewrite the rules for the next round that inequality shifts from relatively benign variance to a truly pernicious malignancy.
 This really opened my eyes to what it means when an unfair playing field develops over generations.

 Make a point to participate in the optional, student-led study groups.
 Resist the temptation to self-organize into the same study groups from class to class.
 If you worked well with someone last semester, you likely already have a Fletcher friend for life.
 Seek out classmates that you have not yet organically come into close contact with, and you will both be better for it.

 Making the effort to help the cohort(s) that come behind you will effectively double or triple your professional network.
 Your friend from the next cohort may not have the answer you are looking for, but there is a good chance they know someone in their class who will.

 I have lived and visited spectacular places on every settled continent.
 I have hiked the Great Wall of China, ridden a camel at the Pyramids of Giza, climbed Mount Kilimanjaro, and bowed my head at the great churches of Europe—my “bucket list” is pretty short.
 But the greatest honor of my professional life is to lead Sailors at sea, to be measured against the highest ideals of command at sea; there is nothing like it.